A. O. Granger: Personal life

 Granger married Caroline Dickson Gregory on August 15, 1870, and subsequently lived in Philadelphia, Montreal, and Quebec.
 They had six children, including five sons and one daughter.
 His oldest son Henry, was a consular agent for the United States in Colombia, where he had mining and agricultural interests.
 His second son William, was a businessman in Montreal, general manager and secretary of the Auer Incandescent Light Manufacturing Company, and later president of the Montreal AAA, the Quebec Amateur Hockey Association, and the Canadian Amateur Hockey Association.

-The Grangers moved to Cartersville, Georgia, in 1890, and purchased land on the hill where he camped while in the Union Army.
+The Grangers moved to Cartersville in 1890, and purchased land on the hill where he camped while in the Union Army.
 They lived at the west end of Main Street, later known as Granger Hill, and became involved in the social and cultural scene in Cartersville and Atlanta.
 His wife was a founder and president of the Georgia Federation of Women's Clubs.
 He was an amateur astronomer, took inspiration from the Franklin Institute in Philadelphia, and entertained and educated house guests on astronomy.
 He expanded his two-room house to include three floors and an observatory.
 Their home, named "Overlook", included twenty-eight rooms and the largest observatory and telescope in the southeastern United States.

 Granger died on July 30, 1914, in Philadelphia.
 He had taken a trip to New York City a month prior to his death, then took ill and briefly recovered.
 His cause of death was listed as diabetes, and complications from cardiac fibrosis.
 He was interred at Mount Moriah Cemetery in Philadelphia.